ibm-cloud-docs/FileStorage/faqs.md

 {: #duplicateconversion}
 {: faq}

 The conversion process can take some time to complete.
 The bigger the volume, the longer it takes to convert it.
-In case of a 12-TB volume, it could take 24 hours.
+In a 12-TB volume, it might take 24 hours.
 You can check on the progress in the UI or from the CLI.

 - In the UI, go to [Classic Infrastructure](/classic/devices){: external}.
 Click **Storage** > **{{site.data.keyword.filestorage_short}}**, then locate the volume in the list.
 The conversion status is displayed on the Overview page.